 At Manchester Airports Group, we are dedicated to ensuring that our websites can be accessed and enjoyed by everyone.
-We are fully committed to meeting the provisions of the Disability Discrimination Act (DDA).
+We are fully committed to meeting the provisions of the Equality Act 2010.

 We make every effort to ensure our communications are accessible to people with special needs, including those with visual, hearing, cognitive and motor impairments.

 We are working to continually improve the accessibility of our online offering, but if you experience difficulties using this website, please don’t hesitate to contact us.

 Standards compliance and validation